 Model-ready features

-Common failure modes & mitigation
+Common failure modes and mitigation

 - Silent schema drift.
 Mitigation: contract validation and versioned schemas.